 - Add the rice and gently spread over the pan

-- Add the saffron on top of rice and stir for 30 seconds until rice colour have change to red.
+- Add the saffron on top of rice and stir for 30 seconds until rice colour have changed to red.

-- Make sure the mix is perfectly flat and even everywhere in you paella pan!
+- Make sure the mix is perfectly flat and even everywhere in your paella pan!

 - Add the stock about 2cm above the rice and simmer for 10 minutes.

 - While there is still a layer of stock on top of the rice, arrange the prawns and mussels